 While many diet trends come and go, I believe plant-based eating has now become mainstream.
-Nearly everyone I speak to wants to completely cut out or at least reduce animal products for reasons that include animal welfare, environmental impact and health.
+Nearly everyone I speak to wants to completely cut out or at least reduce animal products, for reasons that include animal welfare, environmental impact and health.

-We can all see the influence this is having on society, with a huge increase in the number of cafes and restaurants offering plant-based foods.
+We can all see the influence this is having on society, with a huge increase in the number of cafés and restaurants offering plant-based foods.
 When athletes are looking to follow a plant-based diet, I recommend that they have their bloods checked and then rechecked 3 months later, which helps to assess the adequacy of their food intake.
 It is also advisable to consult either a registered dietitian or a sports nutritionist registered with SENr.

 The main questions athletes ask me when considering avoiding animal products are:

-The first question challenges the idea of nutritional adequacy and should be considered from both a macro and micro nutrient perspective.
+The first question challenges the idea of nutritional adequacy, and should be considered from both a macro and micro nutrient perspective.
 I encourage all athletes, no matter their food preferences, to carefully consider their diet to ensure it provides the nutrients they require.

 Whatever a person's motives for following a plant-based diet, as long as they focus on quality food and consider using suitable supplements there is no reason why they should not meet their nutritional needs to support their sporting goals.

-Nigel Mitchell is Technical Lead for the English Institute of Sport, nutritionist for British Sailing and an honorary senior lecturer at the University of Portsmouth.Find out more about Healthspan's Expert Panel.
+Nigel Mitchell is Technical Lead for the English Institute of Sport.
+He currently supports athletes including Olympic middle distance runners, cross country skiers, triathletes and Olympic sailors, and an honorary senior lecturer at the University of Portsmouth.Find out more about Healthspan's Expert Panel.